Heraldic badges of the Royal Air Force: Mottoes

-Other badges were also approved for locational reasons; No. 240 Squadron had a badge adorned with a Viking helmet and the motto of Sjo vordur lopt vordur which is Icelandic for "Guardian of the sea and air".
-Badges were also approved for the squadrons in the non-UK range (IE squadrons in the 300-399 and 400-499 ranges - the Article XV squadrons) such as No. 330 Squadron who had a Viking Longship and the motto of Trygg havet, which was in Norwegian, appropriately enough, (as it was a Norwegian Squadron) meaning "Guarding the seas."
-The badges approved to Dominion (or Commonwealth) crews would traditionally incorporate insignia with a connection to the homeland to which the crews flying the aircraft belonged to.
-No. 266 (Rhodesia) Squadron had their badge approved in August 1941 with a Bateleur eagle and the motto of Hlabezulu which derives from Shona meaning "The stabber of the sky."
+Other badges were approved for locational reasons.
+No. 240 Squadron had a badge adorned with a Viking helmet and the motto of Sjo vordur lopt vordur which is Icelandic for "Guardian of the sea and air".
+Badges were also approved for the squadrons in the non-UK range, IE squadrons in the 300-399 and 400-499 ranges - the Article XV squadrons, such as No. 330 Squadron who had a Viking Longship and the motto of Trygg havet, which was in Norwegian, as it was a Norwegian Squadron, meaning "Guarding the seas."

+The badges approved to Dominion or Commonwealth crews would traditionally incorporate insignia with a connection to the homeland to which the crews flying the aircraft belonged to.
+No. 266 (Rhodesia) Squadron had their badge approved in August 1941 with a Bateleur eagle and the motto of Hlabezulu, which derives from Shona meaning "The stabber of the sky."
 Badges were issued to non-flying units such as the Iraq Levies, who had a badge approved by King George VI in 1949 that had two crossed Khanjar as its insignia and the motto of Ready.